6 Coffee Table Books Jewelry Lovers Will Devour - NewsBreak

 Jewelry’s starring role in hip-hop culture gets the deluxe treatment in this photographic history by Vikki Tobak, a journalist from Detroit who grew up enthralled by the music and culture of early hip-hop.
 From diamond-encrusted grills to oversized “truck” style chains, iced-out jewels helped shape the identities of some of hip-hop’s biggest stars, many of whom contributed their words and images to the tome.

-“Slick Rick wrote the forward to the book — he is the don of hip-hop jewelry,” Tobak recently said on The Jewelry District podcast .
-“LL Cool J contributed an essay about a trip he took to the Ivory Coast in 1988, talking about the African link — no pun intended — to hip-hop jewelry.
-And ASAP Ferg, who represents the contemporary hip-hop world, and was the first hip-hop ambassador to Tiffany — he, too, contributed.
+“Slick Rick wrote the foreword to the book—he is the don of hip-hop jewelry,” Tobak recently said on The Jewelry District podcast .
+“LL Cool J contributed an essay about a trip he took to the Ivory Coast in 1988, talking about the African link—no pun intended—to hip-hop jewelry.
+And ASAP Ferg, who represents the contemporary hip-hop world, and was the first hip-hop ambassador to Tiffany—he, too, contributed.
 They were all really excited.
-The jewelry has been a part of this culture for so long, everyone said, ‘Of course, there has to be a book on it.’” $100 Neimanmarcus.com ; $100 bergdorfgoodman.com ; $75, Saksfifthavenue.com
+The jewelry has been a part of this culture for so long, everyone said, ‘Of course, there has to be a book on it.’”

 Inspired By India : How India Transformed Global Design By Phyllida Jay

 Jay’s sumptuous new coffee table centerpiece, published by Roli Books, explores how the world’s most influential design houses have looked to Indian culture, craft and history to inform their own creations.
-The country’s fabled jewelry tradition is at the heart of the book (the necklace on the cover is a “Tutti Frutti” style made by Cartier for Daisy Fellowes in 1936), but lovers of fashion, textiles and Indian artisanry will be enchanted by its thoughtfully researched take on India’s influential — and quintessential — style. $65, amazon.com
+The country’s fabled jewelry tradition is at the heart of the book (the necklace on the cover is a “Tutti Frutti” style made by Cartier for Daisy Fellowes in 1936), but lovers of fashion, textiles and Indian artisanry will be enchanted by its thoughtfully researched take on India’s influential—and quintessential—style.

 Jewelry Guide: The Ultimate Compendium By Fabienne Reybaud